 Activate the virtualenv for Weblate:

-Install Weblate including all dependencies:
+Install Weblate including all optional dependencies:

-have to specify full path to weblate command as
+to the weblate command as

 Copy the file

 settings.pyfile to your liking.
 You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration.

 Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for a production-ready setup):

 Create an account for the administrator user and copy its password to the clipboard, and also save it for later use:

 Collect the static files for your web server (see Running server and Serving static files):